According to the First Impressions Email Marketing Study conducted by Ciceron, only 39% of brands send a welcome email.

 Still, including a sales pitch in your welcome email is absolutely worth testing.

-3. Start a welcome series
+3. Start a welcome series or welcome campaign

 A welcome series is a simple type of marketing automation.
 This video, from the free course Getting Started with ActiveCampaign, gives you some good ways to get started with organizing your automations.